-The Eglu is suitable for medium size chickens, heavy breed chickens and bantams, refer to your specific Eglu's instruction manual for how many of each they are suitable for.
+The Eglu Cube is suitable for medium size chickens, heavy breed chickens and bantams, refer to your specific Eglu's instruction manual for how many of each they are suitable for.
 Bantams are like bonsai versions of big chickens; they are delightful and well suited to smaller gardens and make good pets for children.
 The eggs they lay are about half the size of a full size egg and they also scratch less.
 Nearly all bantams are pure breeds and as such command a premium price.

-Pure breed chickens are often flamboyantly feathered and as some are becoming quite rare, by buying them you are helping to preserve them - which is a good thing.
-However, pure breeds are on the whole unable to match the egg laying capabilities of the hybrid hens and are often not as docile.
+Pure breed chickens are often flambovantly feathered and as some are becoming guite rare. by buying them you are helping to preserve them which is a good thing.
+However, pure breeds are on the whole are unable to match the egg laying capabilities of the hybrid hens and are often not as docile.
 Vaccinated?

-Another advantage of hybrid chickens is that they have almost always been vaccinated against a range of common diseases making them very hardy and unlikely to get ill.
+Another advantage of hybrid chickens is that they Organic birds will attract a premium of around £5. have almost always been vaccinated against a range of common diseases making them very hardy and unlikely to get ill.
 Because it is very expensive to vaccinate chickens, not many small breeders do this and it is rare for pure breed hens to be vaccinated.
-Chickens from Omlet have been vaccinated against a long list of things. some of the most important (and difficult to pronounce) are:

-Marek Disease Virus Salmonella Coccidiosis Salmonella Enteriditis Infectious Bursal Disease Gumborough Disease Infectious Bronchitis Newcastle Disease Infectious Laryngotracheitis Avian Encephalomyelitis Egg Drop Syndrome 1976

-Suitability For An Eglu

-The list we have provided is by no means exhaustive, there are a huge number of chicken breeds and we have left out those that are primarily bred for show, but it gives a fair cross section of what is available.
+Chickens from Omlet have been vaccinated against a long list of things, some of the most important (and difficult to pronounce) are: Marek Disease Virus Salmonella Coccidiosis Salmonella Enteriditis Infectious Bursal Disease Gumborough Disease Infectious Bronchitis Newcastle Disease Infectious Laryngotracheitis Avian Encephalomyelitis Egg Drop Syndrome 1976 Suitability For An Eglu Cube The list we have provided is by no means exhaustive, there are a huge number of chicken breeds and we have left out those that are primarily bred for show. but it gives a fair cross section of what is available.
 If you would like to research the different breeds in more detail, then we would recommend popping in to your library which should hold a copy of the British Poultry Standards.
 Alternatively you can order a copy of Poultry for Anyone by Victoria Roberts from Omlet which has good pictures and descriptions of over 90 breeds.
 The following magazines will also have a range of suppliers and breeders: Practical Poultry, Country Smallholder, The Smallholder.
 How Much Should You Pay?

-The price of chickens is fairly stable; movements in world stock markets, changes in governments or the results of Saturdays match tend not to affect things too much.
-Having said that prices do vary from place to place.
-Here is a rough guide to what you should be paying for a chicken at Point of Lay (meaning the chicken will lay the first egg in 4-6 weeks, also written abbreviated as P.O.L)

-Hybrid - £10 to £20

-Pure breed - £20 to £50

-Bantam - £20 to £50

-Organic birds will attract a premium of around £5.

-Please look on our website for a full list of breeds.